 3. Quiet Solitude

-I recently watched that sign for a few hours while enjoying some libations from the Mandarin Oriental bar.
-While sitting there enjoy the custom made, seasonal cocktails, I thought “Damn, this would be a great place to ask your partner to marry you.”
+While sitting in Mandarin Oriental’s sky bar enjoying the custom-made, seasonal cocktails, I thought “Damn, this would be a great place to ask your partner to marry you.”
 You could even make it inventive, as the bar has a number of board games you could work into the equation.
 The staff seemed super helpful there too, and I’ll bet they would bend over backwards for an engagement.
+Intimate with stunning views, this is a great place for just a drink, too.

 Good For: Classy dames and gentlemen